Tori Amos: 2008–2011: Abnormally Attracted to Sin and Midwinter Graces

 In May 2008, Amos announced that, due to creative and financial disagreements with Epic Records, she had negotiated an end to her contract with the record label, and would be operating independently of major record labels on future work.
 In September of the same year, Amos released a live album and DVD, Live at Montreux 1991/1992, through Eagle Rock Entertainment, of two performances she gave at the Montreux Jazz Festival very early on in her career while promoting her debut solo album, Little Earthquakes.
 By December, after a chance encounter with chairman and CEO of Universal Music Group, Doug Morris, Amos signed a "joint venture" deal with Universal Republic Records.

-Abnormally Attracted to Sin, Amos' tenth solo studio album and her first album released through Universal Republic, was released in May 2009 to mostly positive reviews.
-The album debuted in the top 10 of the Billboard 200, making it Amos' seventh album to do so.
+Abnormally Attracted to Sin, Amos's tenth solo studio album and her first album released through Universal Republic, was released in May 2009 to mostly positive reviews.
+The album debuted in the top 10 of the Billboard 200, making it Amos's seventh album to do so.
 Abnormally Attracted to Sin, admitted Amos, is a "personal album", not a conceptual one, with the album exploring themes of power, boundaries, and the subjective view of sin.
 Continuing her distribution deal with Universal Republic, Amos released Midwinter Graces, her first seasonal album, in November of the same year.
 The album features reworked versions of traditional carols, as well as original songs written by Amos.

 During her contract with the label, Amos recorded vocals for two songs for David Byrne's collaboration album with Fatboy Slim, titled Here Lies Love, which was released in April 2010.
-In July of the same year, the DVD Tori Amos- Live from the Artists Den was released exclusively through Barnes & Noble.
+In July of the same year, the DVD Tori Amos – Live from the Artists Den was released exclusively through Barnes & Noble.

 After a brief tour from June to September 2010, Amos released a live album From Russia With Love in December the same year, recorded in Moscow on September 3, 2010.
 The limited edition set included a signature edition Lomography Diana F+ camera, along with two lenses, a roll of film and one of five photographs taken of Amos during her time in Moscow.
 The set was released exclusively through her website and only 2000 copies were produced.